Output Power And Beam Quality Analysis

 Moreover, ASLD provides a tool for parameter analysis in order to optimize the design of a laser resonator.
 The output power, beam quality and stability diagram of a laser resonator can be plotted for a range of input parameters:

 • Pump frequency shift

 ASLD is capable of calculating the impact of each input parameter variations on the above mentioned output quantities.
 The parameter analysis uses advanced algorithms for minimal computation time and saves resonator optimization costs.

-The ASLD package simulates the ouput power and gain of amplifiers.
+The ASLD package simulates the output power and gain of amplifiers.
 The population inversion is modelled on a three dimensional finite volume grid.
 This allows an accurate calculation of the influence of pump configuration on output power.
 The above effectively simulates single-pass and double-pass.
 Furthermore, ultra-short and chirped-pulse amplifiers can also be simulated.

 ASLD accounts for effects like gain guiding, Kerr lensing effect, and pump light separation providing accuracy in calculating output power.
 Methods like Beam Propagation Method (FEM-BPM) are used for simulating beam shape of a laser amplifier.
 This method allows accurate calculation of guiding effects.
 Ray tracing is included in order to define pump light in a user-friendly manner.
 Moreover, ASLD rate equations take into account three and four level systems.
 Watch video on Youtube.